The Thousand Faces of Dunjia

-The Thousand Faces of Dunjia (奇門遁甲) is a 2017 Chinese fantasy-wuxia film directed by Yuen Woo-ping; scripted and produced by Tsui Hark.
-The film stars Da Peng, Aarif Lee, Ni Ni, Wu Bai, and Zhou Dongyu.
+The Thousand Faces of Dunjia (奇門遁甲) is a 2017 fantasy-wuxia film directed by Yuen Woo-ping; scripted and produced by Tsui Hark.
+The film is a Hong Kong-Chinese co-production and stars Da Peng, Aarif Lee, Ni Ni, Wu Bai, and Zhou Dongyu.

 Plot

-The film follows a group of swordsmen's adventures to secretly protect humankind by hunting mysterious creatures from the outer space.
+The film follows a group of swordsmen's adventures to secretly protect humankind by hunting mysterious creatures from outer space.